Sweet delicious purple yam enveloped within soft fluffy brioche – ube bread rolls are perfect with your morning coffee or your afternoon tea!

 Here are other ube recipes you can try:

 And let’s get social!
-Check the sidebar for ways we can connect.
+Check the sidebar (if on your desktop) or the bottom of this post (if on your mobile) for ways we can connect.

 Or subscribe so you don’t miss a recipe.
 I promise I don’t spam (I hate spam too).